Conveyancing Solicitors Ready To Help You!

 Why Use Us

-We are a boutique firm that offers personalised service.
-We are not a high volume impersonal Conveyancing firm and nor do we want to be.
+We are a boutique Canungra Law firm that services the Gold Coast, Scenic Rim and Logan Districts and offers a personalised service.
+We are not a high-volume, impersonal Conveyancing firm and nor do we want to be.
 If you enjoy dealing with approachable and knowledgeable people, then Informed Conveyancing is your first choice for Conveyancing.

 In the ordinary course of a conveyance there are a number of searches usually carry out such as: